Visit to the Killing Floor at Kam Lake View Meats

 We did not harvest the brain or pituitary glands.
 Kam Lake View Meats uses a 22 caliber rifle to kill the animal.
 This means the brain tissue is contaminated with lead and is unsafe to eat.
 In new slaughter houses they are required by law to use the humane hammer.
 The owner of Kam Lake View Meats has used this humane hammer and has renamed it the “inhumane hammer”.
 He has found the hammer causes more suffering for the animal but would allow the harvesting of the head meat, brains and brain organs.

 The regular harvesting of glands has not been done for over eighty years.
 Before there was a pharmaceutic industry, people used glands to help heal endocrine problems.
 People with glands that were damaged by illness or injury might have to take glandulars for the rest of their lives or their condition would quickly deteriorate and they would die.
-For more information about glandulars read Nutrition Hall of Fame: Royal Lee.
+For more information about glandulars read Royal Lee: Father of Natural Vitamins.

 This is why I was on the killing floor.
 I wanted to harvest a number of glands from the three animals.
 With the help of these knowledgeable people, we located the thyroid, adrenals, ovaries, and pancreas.
 This wasn’t easy.
 Those pictures drawn by artists in textbooks does not do justice to the individuality found in all animals.